ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/1st Level/Change Water Temperature.md

 - **Duration**:
 	- 1 turn
 - **Effects**:
-	- You can change the temperature of up to 30L of water by up to 20 degrees Celsius (Both colder and hotter).
+	- You can change the temperature of up to 30L of water by up to 20 degrees Celsius (both colder and hotter).
 		- The water changes temperature immediately.
 		- This may only be used on substances made of atleast 97% water.
 - **Upcasting:**